-Instead, the prospect of minting a "trillion dollar coin" confronts the public directly with the reality of the "big monetary infinity sign in the sky,"259 and in doing so, forces us to collectively grapple with the economic and cultural implications of the state's money creation power.
-For professional clowns like Stewart, that confrontation may, as Buchanan observes, represent little more than an opportunity to "expose the fundamentally unreal nature of money to public ridicule."260 But for other, more thoughtful, segments of the population, it represents an opportunity to imaginatively reclaim the public fisc from the austere clutches of red ink, overburdened grandchildren, bond vigilantes, and empty coffers.
+Instead, the prospect of minting a "trillion-dollar coin" confronts the public directly with the reality of the "big monetary infinity sign in the sky," and in doing so, forces us to collectively grapple with the economic and cultural implications of the state's money creation power.
+A professional comedian like Stewart, that confrontation may, as Buchanan observes, represent little more than an opportunity to "expose the fundamentally unreal nature of money to public ridicule."
+But for other, more thoughtful, segments of the population, it represents an opportunity to imaginatively reclaim the public fisc from the austere clutches of red ink, overburdened grandchildren, bond vigilantes, and empty coffers.

 Moreover, the social implications of reimagining money go well beyond merely increased federal spending capacity.
 Instead, they cut to the heart of the very processes by which modern money is created.
-If the Fed is the institutional embodiment of our contemporary monetary politics, replete with its jargon-speaking technocrats, complex financial products, and Wall St. clientele, the institutional embodiment of the monetary politics of seigniorage is the Mint; a small, humble Treasury bureau that elementary school children visit with their family or on school field trips.
-At the Fed, money is "loaned out" as accounting en-
+If the Fed is the institutional embodiment of our contemporary monetary politics, replete with its jargon-speaking technocrats, complex financial products, and Wall Street clientele, the institutional embodiment of the monetary politics of seigniorage is the Mint, a small, humble Treasury bureau that elementary school children visit with their family or on school field trips.
+At the Fed, money is "loaned out" as accounting entries on a computer screen via complicated financial market interventions; at the Mint, money is "created" via stamping lumps of inert metal with the seal of the sovereign.
+At the Fed, money is discussed only in terms of mindbogglingly large sums that are beyond the practical comprehension of the average person; at the Mint, the same process is responsible for creating pennies as would be responsible for creating a trillion-dollar coin.